electric-eloquence/vinyl-fs/README.md

 ## What is Vinyl?

 [Vinyl][vinyl] is a very simple metadata object that describes a file.
-When you think of a file, two attributes come to mind: `path` and `contents`.
-These are the main attributes on a [Vinyl][vinyl] object.
+When you think of a file, two properties come to mind: `path` and `contents`.
+These are the main properties on a [Vinyl][vinyl] object.
 A file does not necessarily represent something on your computer’s file system.
-You have files on S3, FTP, Dropbox, Box, CloudThingly.io and other services.
+You have files on S3, FTP, Dropbox, Box, CloudThingly.io, and other services.
 [Vinyl][vinyl] can be used to describe files from all of these sources.

 ## What is a Vinyl Adapter?